SchokiCoder/book_modern_c/src/14_pointers.md

 {{ #include ../code/14_pointers/malloc.c }}
 ```

-Now malloc is short for memory allocate and it's parameter is asking how many
+`malloc` is short for memory allocate and it's parameter is asking how many
 bytes you want.
 This introduces us to the new operator "sizeof". "sizeof"
 returns how many bytes are used for a given type or variable.
 After that we
 assign 7 to the int and print it.
 As we come to the end of "ptr"s life we have